clkim/DeepLearningPython35/README.md

 - First, just verify we see the newly created container named _deeplearning_
 - At _DeepLearningPython35_ directory, start `docker` container _deeplearning_ and specify option to attach an interactive shell,
   with `docker container start -ai deeplearning`
-  - At the interactive shell command line inside the container, we can use `ls` to see the directories at the root directory;
+  - At the interactive shell command line inside the container, activate the environment we created, with `conda activate py36numpytheano`
+  - We can use `ls` to see the directories at the root directory;
   then `cd` into the _deeplearn_ directory mounted into the container;
     - When we created the container, we had bind that mount to the local _DeepLearningPython35_ directory, which must be already on the git branch _chap1_30-hidden-neurons-3.0-eta_
   - We can see the files in our local _DeepLearningPython35_ directory, including _test.py_, with `ls`
-  - We can check the python version, with `python --version`
+  - We can double-check the python version, with `python --version`
-  - Now, we can run the demo code in _test.py_, with `python3.11 test.py`
+  - Now, we can run the demo code in _test.py_, with `python3.6 test.py`
     - On my late-2013 MacBook Pro, it takes about 10s - 15s to complete first Epoch 0, about a minute to finish Epoch 5
     - Each epoch run uses the training images; then neural network is evaluated on the 10000 test images
   - Use control-c to break out of the run as desired